-- 10. While the intellectual property system seeks to ensure that all knowledge benefits society as a whole, indigenous peoples possess human and other rights over TK and TCEs, which are integral to customary laws, culture, language, and religion.
-Accordingly, since human rights are long lasting, intellectual property laws cannot circumvent them; hence there should be no law or prohibition to limit indigenous peoples from using their TK and TCEs. - 11.
-A potential solution to the above conundrum lies partly in crafting a sui-generis12 system of protection of TK and TCEs, taking into account indigenous peoples' human rights and customary laws, as opposed to fitting it within the intellectual property system as expounded in paragraphs 12 and 13 of this Update.
+- 11. A potential solution to the above conundrum lies partly in crafting a sui-generis11 system of protection of TK and TCEs, taking into account indigenous peoples' human rights and customary laws, as opposed to fitting it within the intellectual property system as expounded in paragraphs 12 and 13 of this Update.
 The envisaged sui-generis system should respect indigenous peoples' rights to control and protect their TK and TCEs. - 12.
-Indeed, preventing misappropriation of TK may require positive measures that include creating sui generis intellectual property regimes as stand-alone legislation for the protection of TK from unauthorised access and utilisation, database-related rights and compensation or restitution.13 The United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) affirms the right of indigenous peoples to restitution or just, fair and equitable compensation for resources taken and used without their FPIC.14 - 13.
-Key elements of sui generis regimes should include attribution requirements of indigenous peoples' TK, development of databases by indigenous peoples, and obtaining FPIC before third parties can access and utilise indigenous peoples' TK.15 The development of TK databases and registries by indigenous peoples with FPIC may require financial and technical assistance by Member States and be based on a fundamental respect for the customary laws and cultural integrity of indigenous peoples and local communities.16
+Indeed, preventing misappropriation of TK may require positive measures that include creating sui generis intellectual property regimes as stand-alone legislation for the protection of TK from unauthorised access and utilisation, database-related rights and compensation or restitution.
+The United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) affirms the right of indigenous peoples to restitution or just, fair and equitable compensation for resources taken and used without their FPIC.
+The United National Property of Indigenous Peoples (UNDRIP) affirms the right of indigenous peoples to restitution or just, fair and equitable compensation for resources taken and used without their FPIC. - 13.
+Key elements of sui generis regimes should include attribution requirements of indigenous peoples' TK, development of databases by indigenous peoples, and obtaining FPIC before third parties can access and utilise indigenous peoples' TK.14 The development of TK databases and registries by indigenous peoples with FPIC may require financial and technical assistance by Member States and be based on a fundamental respect for the customary laws and cultural integrity of indigenous peoples and local communities.15